This lesson is still being designed and assembled (Pre-Alpha version)

 Contrast and Comparison between Machine Learning and Deep Learning

-- Machine learning uses algorithms to parse data, learn from that data, and make informed decisions based on what it has learned.
+Definition Uses algorithms to parse data, learn from that data, and make informed decisions based on what it has learned Structures algorithms in layers to create an “artificial neural network” that can learn and make intelligent decisions on its own

-- Hyperparameters can be tuned in various ways.
+Hyperparameter Tuning Limited capability for hyperparameter tuning Hyperparameters can be tuned in various ways

 Overview of Machine Learning